ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `Get-InformationBarrierPoliciesApplicationStatus -InvestorsResearchSalesIBPolicy`

-6. After you have defined your Information Barriers policy, **wait at least 24 hours for the policy to work its way through your data center and services**.
+6. After you have defined your information barrier policy, **wait at least 24 hours for the policy to work its way through your data center and services**.
 Then, validate the information barrier status for a specific user by running the following cmdlet in the Office 365 Security & Compliance Center:

     `Get-InformationBarrierRecipientStatus`